saieva/saieva.github.io/about.markdown

 I work independently and I am available to join your enterprise or startup project as a Technical Advisor or Software Consultant.
 I can fill an interim leadership role for your most important application and IT initiatives as CIO or CTO.

+As a transformational leader of Agile, DevOps, and Cloud initiatives, my influential work at a Fortune 100 company was published in the article [AIG's DevOps Journey][AIGsDevOpsJourneyURL] in the AWS Cloud Enterprise Strategies Blog.

 I have coached dozens of teams and managed hundreds of projects using Agile methodologies such as Scrum, Extreme Programming, and Lean.
 I am reasonably current in several programming languages and infrastucture automation technologies and I can complement a team as an individual contributor when needed.